-Agiofarago beach is located about 80 km south of Heraklion city, at the exit of the Agiofarago gorge.
+Agiofaraggo beach is located about 80 km south of Heraklion city, at the exit of the Agiofaraggo gorge.
 It is a spectacular beach, with small pebbles and crystal clear waters, which are usually very calm.
 A beautiful arch is formed on the west of the beach, beneath which you can swim.
 Just above, there are towering vertical cliffs, standing imposingly.
-To get to Agiofarago beach, you either have to cross the gorge with an easy hike of about 30-50 minutes
+The trip to Agiofaraggo Crete is highly recommended.

 Trainers, water and sunscreen are necessary.

-And always remember respect nature,
+And always remember to respect nature,

 DO NOT LITTER!